MadanMohan31/C-codes/README.md

 # C-codes
-C-codes for some questions are been solved
+C-codes for some questions have been solved

 This repository mainly helps in going through the interview questions of the previous year company questions.